walmins/iSamsungTV/README.md

 ### [iSamsungTVPopup.sh](https://github.com/Tristan79/iSamsungTV/raw/master/iSamsungTVPopup.sh)

-It also lets you send popup messages to your screen.
+It lets you send notification popup messages to your screen.

 ```
 iSamsungTVPopup.sh 10.0.0.2 "Pop says the message on the big screen!"